I’m sure you will agree with me: when you hear the word “practice,” it is often met with a groan.

 It is the type of practice people recommend when they say you should take up a daily sketching habit.

 Whether you like it or not, if you commit to a daily drawing practice you are going to see an improvement.

 This type of practice is less about actively expanding your skillset and more about volume.
 It is creating, often at a skill level you are familiar with, at volume.

 Drawing on a consistent basis doesn’t have to be a huge commitment!
-Get a small portable sketchbook to carry around with you.
+Get a small portable sketchbook or portable drawing tablet to carry around with you.

 It doesn’t need to be the next Rembrandt.
 The act of drawing, whatever it may be, will take you one step closer to mastery.

 Inspired Practice: Harness Your Creative Passion